Bela Yaari Hazan: Liberation

 Following a spell in an American hospital in Leipzig, Hazan headed for Paris, where she dropped her assumed identity.
 In Paris she met with Jewish Brigade soldiers who took her with them to northern Italy.
 She moved on to southern Italy, reaching a Jewish displaced persons camp at Santa Maria al Bagno in Apulia.
 Here she worked with a group of orphaned girls, acting as teacher and counsellor.
-She named the group Frumka after Frumka Plotnicka who she had met in Zielonka in 1939.
+She named the group Frumka after Frumka Płotnicka who she had met in Zielonka in 1939.
 In early November the group embarked on the SS Princess Kathleen and arrived four days later in Haifa.
 They were held temporarily in the Atlit detainee camp before going to Ramat HaKovesh kibbutz.
 HeHalutz sent Hazan to another kibbutz, Givat Brenner, where she wrote her memoirs that were finally published in 1991 as a book entitled They Called Me Bronislawa.

 Later life

-She married a former member of the Jewish Brigade and journalist Haim Zaleshinsky, who she had met in Italy, on 5 January 1946.
+She married a former member of the Jewish Brigade and journalist Haim Zaleshinsky, whom she had met in Italy, on 5 January 1946.
 Zaleshinsky later changed his surname to Yaari.
 The couple moved to Tel Aviv and had two children, Esther and Yoel.
-She did not talk about her time in the war, wanting her children to grow up without the shadow of the holocaust.
+She did not talk about her time in the war, wanting her children to grow up without the shadow of the Holocaust.
 Hazan died in Jerusalem on 18 January 2004 at the age of 81.
-More than 14 years after her death she was recognised for her "devotion, courage and heroism exhibited in rescuing fellow Jews in the holocaust" when B'nai B'rith awarded her its "Jewish Rescuer Citation".
+More than 14 years after her death she was recognised for her "devotion, courage and heroism exhibited in rescuing fellow Jews in the Holocaust" when B'nai B'rith awarded her its "Jewish Rescuer Citation".